SERVIR/flood_mapping_intercomparison/README.md

   3. Obtain up to 7 flood products (depending on temporal extent and resolution of products) for a given day during a flood event.
   4. Distribute sampling points in order to evaluate the accuracy of the various flood products based on reference data obtained from high-resolution imagery.

-  For a full overview of these products, including the products full names, documentation, spatial extent/resolution, temporal extent/resolution, latency, and more, please see the spreadsheet located in the main folder of this Github.
+  For a full overview of these products, including the products full names, documentation, spatial extent/resolution, temporal extent/resolution, latency, and more, please see the spreadsheet called "flood_product_info.csv" located in the main folder of this Github.
 The notebooks folder contains several Google Colaboratory notebooks that will allow you to replicate our workflow.